Clinical investigation of medical devices

 To submit a notification, please e-mail the notification form (DOC) with all mandatory attachments to firstname.lastname@example.org or send by mail to the Norwegian Medicines Agency, P.O.
 Box 6167 Etterstad, 0602 Oslo, Norway.
 For further information, please see our guidance document (PDF) on how to complete the notification form.

 The Norwegian Medicines Agency will review the documentation and inform the sponsor of whether there are any objections to the initiation of the investigation.
 If the sponsor has not been notified by the The Norwegian Medicines Agency within 60 days of the notification, the clinical investigation may commence.
-The Directorate of Health may however inform the sponsor of its decision before the end of the 60 day period.
+The Norwegian Medicines Agency may however inform the sponsor of its decision before the end of the 60 day period.
 If additional information has to be requested from the sponsor, the 60 day time period will be put on hold until the requested documentation has been received.

 notification form (DOC)